 Why do you write?
 Do you have a theme, message, or goal for your books?

 Books saved my life.
 They shaped me, taught me, and gave me purpose.
 I can still recall the books that got me through rough times.
 I want to be able to do the same for others.
 I write to touch the lives of others through my story.
 My theme is one of faith, perseverance, and a positive mindset.

-It is about the ability to transcend your circumstances, to turn your challenge s into opportunities, and to create the life of your dreams.
+It is about the ability to transcend your circumstances, turn your challenges into opportunities, and create the life of your dreams.
 It is a down-to-earth, step-by-step guide to achieving your goals, no ma”er where you are currently.
 By living my passion and purpose, I urge others to do the same.